kshnyakin/rails6-tutorial/README.md

 # README

 ## About
-Repository - test app on Ruby On Rails Tutorual book (by Michael Hartl)
+Repository - test app on Ruby On Rails Tutorial book (by Michael Hartl)

 ## Stack
 * Ruby version = 2.7.1